fvictor/fvictor.github.io/_pages/about.md

 comments: false
 ---

-I am a PhD student in the Department of Computer Science and Artificial Intelligence (DECSAI) at the University of Granada, located in Spain.
-I am currently working with Fernando Berzal and Juan-Carlos Cubero on data mining over network data.
-I am interested in all the branches of data mining, pattern recognition, and artificial intelligence, specially in machine learning usign deep learning techniques.
+I am working as an applied scientist at Amazon since 2018.
+I am interested in all the branches of data science, pattern recognition, and artificial intelligence, specially in machine learning usign deep learning techniques.

 ![](/assets/images/about_photo.jpg)

+Previously, from 2014 to 2018, I was doing a doctorate in the Department of Computer Science and Artificial Intelligence (DECSAI) at the University of Granada, located in Spain.
+I was working with Fernando Berzal and Juan-Carlos Cubero on data mining over network data.

 In 2017, I worked four months as visiting researcher at the Data Science Institute (DSI) at the Imperial College London, where I learned and developed tools for large-scale data visualization.